Aerial Vision-Language Navigation with a Unified Framework for Spatial, Temporal and Embodied Reasoning: Conclusion and Discussion

 \section{Conclusion and Discussion}

 In this paper, we present a unified framework for aerial vision-and-language navigation that operates solely on monocular egocentric RGB inputs and natural language instructions, eliminating the need for panoramic observations, depth sensing, or external localization modules.
-To address core challenges posed by the complexity of large-scale outdoor scenes and the long-horizon nature of aerial navigation, we reformulate aerial VLN as a next-token prediction problem and integrates spatial perception, trajectory reasoning, and action generation through task-specific prompts.
-Experiments on the Aerial VLN benchmark demonstrate that our method achieves new state-of-the-art performance among RGB-only approaches and significantly narrows the gap with panoramic RGB-D counterparts.
+To address core challenges posed by the complexity of large-scale outdoor scenes and the long-horizon nature of aerial navigation, we reformulate aerial VLN as a next-token prediction problem and integrate spatial perception, trajectory reasoning, and action generation through task-specific prompts.
+Experiments on the AerialVLN and OpenFly benchmarks demonstrate that our method achieves new state-of-the-art performance among RGB-only approaches and significantly narrows the gap with panoramic RGB-D counterparts.
 This work highlights the potential of scalable, prompt-driven multimodal learning as an efficient solution for deploying embodied aerial agents in real-world scenarios.

 Despite the encouraging results, several limitations remain.
 First, the current framework relies on passive monocular observations, which may lead to incomplete environmental coverage under restricted field-of-view settings.
 Second, performance can degrade under ambiguous instructions that lack explicit landmark references.
 Third, long-horizon trajectory alignment remains challenging when small prediction errors accumulate over time.
 Future work will explore active viewpoint control to expand perceptual coverage, ambiguity-aware instruction clarification to improve grounding under underspecified commands, and hierarchical or staged planning strategies to enhance long-range consistency.
-Moreover, aerial VLN method could benefit from lightweight obstacle-aware planning modules that operate alongside the navigation policy.
+Moreover, the aerial VLN method could benefit from lightweight obstacle-aware planning modules that operate alongside the navigation policy.
+Further improvements in inference efficiency may be achieved through more advanced acceleration techniques and hardware-aware optimizations toward deployment on resource-constrained UAV platforms.